AlexJReid/blog/content/posts/monoblok/index.md

 draft = false
 date = 2026-04-21
-title = "Monoblok: a tiny NATS-ish pub/sub server with signal conditioning and a last value cache" description = "I wrote an experimental, partially NATS-compatible pub/sub server with last-valuestreams and an S-expression signal-routing and conditioning DSL.
-Like NATS is a single, small binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"] categories = ["projects"]
+title = "Monoblok: a tiny NATS-ish pub/sub server with signal conditioning and a last value cache" description = "I wrote an experimental, partially NATS-compatible pub/sub server with last-value streams and an S-expression signal-routing and conditioning DSL.
+Like NATS, it is a single small binary." slug = "monoblok" tags = ["nats","zig","pub-sub","stream-processing","monoblok","patchbay","greatest-hits"] categories = ["projects"]